ShenCiao/Ciallo/docs/Demo.md

 The _Vanilla_ is the default stroke and self-explanatory.

 The _Stamp_ includes the **`Splatter`**, **`Pencil`** and **`Dot`** strokes.
-The option **`Equidistant`** means the interval between the textures are equal, the option **`Ratiodistant`** means the interval between the textures are propotional to the stroke radius.
+The option **`Equidistant`** means the interval between the textures is equal, the option **`Ratiodistant`** means the intervals between the textures are proportional to the stroke radius.

-The _Airbrush_ has two control points, which are the two middle control points of a cubic bezier curve starts from (0.0, 1.0) ends to (1.0, 0.0).
+The _Airbrush_ has two control points, which are the two middle control points of a cubic bezier curve that starts from (0.0, 1.0) and ends at (1.0, 0.0).

 **Models:**